hallowelt/docker-bluespice-wiki/README.md

 | `WIKI_PASSWORDSENDER`        | `''`           | Password sender email                                | No       |
 | `WIKI_PORT`                  | `443`          | Port for the wiki                                    | Yes      |
 | `WIKI_PROTOCOL`              | `https`        | Protocol for the wiki                                | Yes      |

+*) Required for the initial installation of the database.

 ## Profiling